A Foodcentric Life

 Sally Cameron

 Creamy, quick shrimp curry takes just minutes to get dinner on the table.
 Serve over rice and add a green vegetable such as sliced snow peas or a green salad.
-You can also serve the shrimp over warm zucchini noodles or riced cauliflower.
+See ingredient list for Thai curry paste swap.

 Print Recipe Pin Recipe